-Chap.
-IV. state of the French monarchy, prevented her feeling any effects of that resentment which she had reason to dread from the affront so wantonly put upon that royal family.
-THE anxiety of the Queen, from the attempts of the English catholics, never Scotch affairs. ceased during the whole course of her reign; but the variety of revolutions which happened in all the neighbouring kingdoms, were the fource fometimes of her hopes, sometimes of her apprehensions.
+THE anxiety of the Queen, from the attempts of the English catholics, never ceased during the whole course of her reign; but the variety of revolutions which happened in all the neighbouring kingdoms, were the fource fometimes of her hopes, sometimes of her apprehensions.
 This year the affairs of Scotland strongly engaged her attention.
-The influence which the earl of Lenox, and James Stuart, who now affumed the title of earl of Arran, had acquired over the young King, was but a slender foundation of authority; while the generality of the nobles, and all the preachers, were fo much discontented with their administration.
-The affembly of the church appointed a folemn fast; of which one of the avowed reasons was the danger in which the King stood from the company of wicked perfons: And on that day the pulpits refounded with declamations against Lenox, Arran, and the King's present counsellors.
-When the minds of the people were fufficiently prepared by these lectures, a conspiracy of the nobility was formed, probably with the concurrence of Elizabeth, for seizing the perfon of James at Ruthven, a feat of the earl of Gowry; and the defign, being kept very fecret, fucceeded without any opposition.
-The leaders in this enterprize were, the earl of Gowry himself, the earl of Marre, the lords Lindesey and Boyd, the mafters of Glamis and Oliphant, the abbots of Dunfermline, Paisley, and Cambuskenneth.
-The King wept when he found himself detained a prifoner; but the master of Glamis said, " No matter for his tears: Better that " boys should weep than bearded men:" An expression which James could never afterwards forget +.
-But notwithstanding his resentment, he found it necessary to fubmit to the present necessity.
+The influence which the earl of Lenox, and James Stuart, who now assumed the title of earl of Arran, had acquired over the young King, was but a flender foundation of authority; while the generality of the nobles, and all the preachers, were fo much discontented with their administration.
+The affembly of the church appointed a folemn fast; of which one of the avowed reasons was the danger in which the King stood from the company of wicked persons \: And on that day the pulpits resounded with declamations against Lenox, Arran, and the King's present counsellors.
+When the minds of the people were sufficiently prepared by these lectures, a conspiracy of the nobility was formed, probably with the concurrence of Elizabeth, for feizing the perfon of James at Ruthven, a feat of the earl of Gowry; and the delign, being kept very fecret, fucceeded without any opposition.
+The leaders in this enterprize were, the earl of Gowry himself, the earl of Marre, the lords Lindesey and Boyd, the masters of Glamis and Oliphant, the abbots of Dunfermline, Paisley, and Cambuskenneth.
+The King wept when he found himself detained a prisoner; but the master of Glamis said, " No matter for his tears: Better that " boys should weep than bearded men:" An expression which James could never afterwards forget +.
+But notwithstanding his resentment, he found it necessary to submit to the present necessity.
 He pretended an entire acquiescence in the conduct of the affociators; acknowleged the detention of his person to be acceptable fervice; and agreed, to fummon both an affembly of the church and a convention of estates, in order to ratify that enterprize.
 The assembly, tho' they had established it as an inviolable rule, that the King, on no account, and on no occasion, should ever intermeddle in ecclesiastical matters, made no scruple of taking civil affairs under their cognizance, and of giving their verdict, that the attempt of the conspirators was acceptable to all that feared God, or tendered the preservation of the King's person, and prosperous state of the realm.
 They even enjoined all the clergy to recommend these sentiments from the pulpit; and they threatened with ecclefiaftical cenfures every man who should oppose the authority of the confederated lords 1.
-The convention, being composed chiefly of these lords themfelves. felves, added their fanction to these proceedings.
-Arran was confined a prisoner to his own house: Lenox, tho' he had power to resist, yet rather than excite a civil war, or be the cause of bloodshed , chose to retire into France, where he soon after died.
-He persevered to the last in his conversion to the protestant religion; which the Scotch clergy would never be persuaded that he had sincerely embraced.
-The King sent for his family, restored his son to his paternal honours and estate, took care to establish the fortunes of all his other children; and to his last moments never forgot the early friendship which he had borne their father: A strong proof of the good dispositions of that prince \(\psi. \)
+The convention, being composed chiefly of these lords themfelves, felves, added their fanction to these proceedings.
+Arran was confined a prisoner Chap IV. to his own house: Lenox, tho' he had power to resist, yet rather than excite a civil war, or be the cause of bloodshed |, chose to retire into France, where he foon after died.
+He persevered to the last in his conversion to the protestant religion; which the Scotch clergy would never be perfuaded that he had fincerely embraced.
+The King fent for his family, restored his son to his paternal honours and estate, took care to establish the fortunes of all his other children; and to his last moments never forgot the early friendship which he had borne their father: A strong proof of the good dispositions of that prince ...